preise/ohd-dll/README.md

 # ohd-cheat
-A Cheat for Operation: Harsh Doorstop
+Just a dll for an Operation: Harsh Doorstop cheat developed for learning purposes